 There are different referral strategies you can use to get and get people talking about your brand with their friends and family.
 You can use the classic refer a friend strategy.
 Offer incentives by way of coupons and discounts if customers share pictures of them using your product or service on their social profiles.
 Or if they leave a review about you on their profiles.

 Customer referrals (when done right) help you create a buzz about your brand and stand out from the crowd.
 Referral marketing can also be done at scale; there are some powerful referral tools that help you manage power up your efforts.

 5. Live and Breathe Your Brand

-To shine and stand out in your marketplace you have to believe in your business more than your competitors believe in theirs.
+To shine and stand out in a crowded market you have to believe in your business more than your competitors believe in theirs.

 It’s because now, anyone can learn how to make a website, start a business, source products, build a quick e-commerce website, create multiple social media business accounts, and use the strategies you’ve found in this post.

 Yes, anyone can, but most fail.

-Over 90% of the estimated 12-24 million eCommerce stores in 2020 made less than $1000 worth of sales, with the size of the available market, that’s crazy!
+Over 90% of the estimated 12-24 million eCommerce stores in 2020 made less than $1000 worth of sales.
 And proves if you want to be one of the 10% of e-commerce businesses that stands out and becomes a success, you must live and breathe your brand.

 You must use the strategies in this post and ensure your brand’s essence shines through every marketing platform you use.
 Promote your why and go the extra mile to prove to your customers that they’re more than just a sale.

 Encourage customers to share their experiences with your brand and turn them into a loyal community that openly supports you, just as you do them.